ghostoppa/TowerDefence_PA9/readme.txt

 Instructions:
 In order to place turrets, drag them onto the grass (within the hitbox) and right click to place it.
-If the money does not get subtracted and the tower does not shoot, you do not have enough swats or it isn't in a valid location.
+If the money does not get subtracted and the tower does not shoot at targets within its range, you do not have enough swats or it isn't in a valid location.

 Notes:
 -Load profile functionality not yet implemented